Course Catalog: English Courses

 The degree requirements outlined in this catalog are intended to be used for students entering Wheelock in the 2016-2017 academic year.

-Develops English reading, writing, speaking and listening skills necessary for successful participation in college-level courses.
-The course also prepares students for standardized test of English language proficiency (e.g. IELTS).
-This course is intended for ELL students and may be repeated.
+Develops English reading, writing, speaking, and listening skills necessary for successful participation in college-level courses.
+The course also prepares students for standardized tests of English language proficiency (e.g. IELTS).
+The course is intended for ELL students and may be repeated.
+Introductory.

 Topics in Popular Culture

 Introduction to college level reading, writing, and thinking through analysis of contemporary high school experience in America.
 Analyze films and essays that depict the high school experience, and reflect upon time in high school as measured against those depictions in an essay.